-The 21st Century Fluencies are a solid foundation for effective modern learning.
+The Essential Fluencies are a solid foundation for effective modern learning.
 They cover all the bases of the skills students need for success beyond school.
 Developing these Fluencies in our students is a critical thinking journey in itself.
-That’s why you’ll find good questions at the heart of 21st Century Fluency development.
+That’s why you’ll find good questions at the heart of Essential Fluencies development.

-Every stage of every Fluency asks us to think deeply and critically.
-Every embedded skill and ability is geared toward stretching thought and imagination.
+Every stage of every Fluency asks us to think deeply and critically, and their embedded skills and abilities are about stretching thought and imagination.
 By asking good exploratory questions, students learn the essence of each Fluency and its phases.
 That’s what the following lists are meant to give you and your students.

 Solution Fluency is the ability to think creatively to solve problems in real time The stages involve clearly defining the problem and designing an appropriate solution.
 Finally, the solution is delivered and then evaluated.
 Solution Fluency is defined by the 6Ds process.